samrocketman/jenkins-bootstrap-shared/scripts/upgrade/README.md

 plugins using [GAV coordinates][3].
 When running `upgrade_build_gradle.sh`, a local Jenkins instance is upgraded and all of the plugins are upgraded.
-Once Jenkins is upgraded then `build.gradle` and `dependencies.gradle` is updated with the new Jenkins master and plugin versions.
+Once Jenkins is upgraded then `build.gradle` and `dependencies.gradle` is updated with the new Jenkins controller and plugin versions.

 ### Override Jenkins Update Center